renatoaugustii/Twitch_Chat_ESP32/README.md

 # Twitch_Chat_ESP32
-Using twitch chat to turn on or off leds from my room.
+Using twitch chat to Turn ON or OFF LEDs.

 Step By Step